 The level of unwanted emissions ( i.e. consisting of the out-of-band emissions and the spurious emissions [10] of the ILT) falling within the VLR receiver bandwidth (Figure 11) is determined using the interferer’s transmit mask, the receiver bandwidth of the VLR, the interferer-to-victim frequency separation, the gains of the antennas and the propagation loss.
 The receiver experiences the unwanted power directly as additional noise in terms of I+N. There is no possibility in terms of filtering with which the receiver could reduce this impact by itself.

-Note that the Rx bandwidth is taken into account in the unwanted calculation.
+Note that the receiver bandwidth is taken into account in the unwanted calculation.

 Further details on the unwanted emission mask are provided in ANNEX 6:.
 Details on the iRSSunwanted calculation are given in ANNEX 5:.
 The unwanted emission is also sometimes quantified using the term Adjacent Channel Leakage Ratio (ACLR) (see Annex A15.7).